How to Create a Click-to-Messenger JSON Ad with LandingCube

 You can tag either successful coupon claims or unsuccessful claims (most likely caused by running out of coupons or your campaign reaching the daily coupon limit).

 The final step under Integrations is to add a Redirect URL.
 This is the link your customer will go to when they click “Go To Amazon”.
-This is commonly used to add a URL that helps you rank for keywords, such as a 2-Step Storefront URL or Super URL.
+This is commonly used to add a URL that helps you increase sales.

 If you leave this feature off, the call-to-action will go straight to the regular product listing URL.